 - Full disclosure, I get a small referral fee if you buy from the above links.
 You don’t pay any more, but a fraction goes to me to help support my projects.

 The hardware build is pretty much straight forward.
 Power is provided from a 5V USB cable.
 This drives the ESP and the LDR.
 The LDR is wired to 5V, GND and data pin 33 with a 10K resistor across the data pin and GND.
 Because the ESP32 CAM was so thin on available pins, I had to hack out the red LED on the back (not needed) and directly solder to pin 33 on the ESP board itself (not shown in the picture).
 I had hoped not to do this bit all other pins were used by either the camera or SD card.
 I also wired connections in to RX/TX/5V/GND for future firmware updates.
 I had thought about using OTA but think there would have been issues due to the demand on processing etc. Note: I also added a 1000uF cap to smooth out power (not shown below, but in other pictures).

 Your Support is Appreciated: A lot of time is put into designing and building my projects, as well as the creation and editing of these build logs and videos.
 If you find them useful, please consider a small donation, or buy me a coffee.
 It will go to purchasing new items/components for future projects and help support the work I do here.
-The below link will take you to PayPal where you can make a donation.
+You can support me either via Ko-Fi or PayPal below.
 Additionally, clicking the above product/part links also helps and it costs you nothing.
 Thanks!